martinohanlon/BlueDot/README.md

 ### Blue Dot client

-The Blue Dot app is available from the Android Play Store - tbc.
+After alpha the Blue Dot app will be available from the Google Play Store - until then you can download [here](https://github.com/martinohanlon/BlueDot/blob/android-dev/clients/android/app/app-release.apk?raw=true).

 ### Python library